Progress Report/Academic Alert System (for Faculty)

 Submission of an academic alert generates an email message to the student as well as provides information to the student's advisor(s).
 The student is asked to contact the instructor to discuss ways to improve and to contact the academic advisor to obtain help with developing a plan for success.
 Academic advisors are expected to initiate contact with students identified by the alert to provide advising assistance and appropriate referrals to tutoring services, career counseling, personal counseling, and other campus resources.

 How to Submit an Academic Alert (including Excessive Absence Reports)

 - Login to OSU’s STAR System, available from the my.okstate.edu portal by clicking the STAR System icon.

 - Ensure you are in the Professor Home view.
-If your view defaults to “Adviser Home,” click the down arrow to the right of Adviser Home and select Professor Home.
+If your view defaults to “Advisor Home,” click the down arrow to the right of Advisor Home and select Professor Home.

 - Click the Progress Reports link in the “Class Listing” area next to the class section to be taken to the Progress Reports page for that section.